renovatebot/renovate/docs/usage/configuration-options.md

 ## platformOptions

-Use this option to configure the platform specific configuration options provided by renovate.
+Use `platformOptions` to set platform-specific configuration options provided by Renovate.

 Example: